uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 #### The `target` Option

-Remember how we talked about downleveling in the first section of this chapter?
+Remember, how we talked about downleveling in the first section of this chapter?
-The `target` options changes which JS features are downleveled and which are left as is.
+The `target` option changes which JS features are downleveled and which are left as is.
-For example if `target` is `es5` template strings will be downleveled, but if it is `es2015` (equivalent to `es6`) they won't be, because template strings were introduced in ES2015.
+For example, if `target` is `es5` template strings will be downleveled, but if it's `es2015` (equivalent to `es6`) they won't be, because template strings were introduced in ES2015.

 Take this code: